Robust & reliable

 Big benefits come at a cost

 So, while it’s abundantly apparent there are enormous benefits when it comes to 5G and IoT, 5G doesn’t use the infrastructure laid down by 3G and 4G, so it will be far more expensive and complicated to implement.
-That said, Tele2 is invested in the future, with access to 5G beginning in 2020.
+That said, Tele2 is invested in the future, with 5G currently being rolled out in Sweden.

 Want to learn more?
 Get in touch.